 Grading/marking of student work will be completed according to the requirements of the respective programmes.
-All the summative assessments are criterion-based assessments.
+All the summative assessments are criterion-based.
 There are general principles for assessment:

-- All formative assessments needs to provide feedback to students; - All summative assessments needs to provide a level descriptor and feedback to students; - Summative assessments will be assessed using the predetermined rubric and/or learning outcome which has been shared with students; and - For semester reporting purposes, an overall 1-7 scale will be used in grades 1-12, however for Ministry of Education grades, the 1-7 scale will be converted into a percentage.
+- All formative assessments need to provide feedback to students; - All summative assessments need to provide a level descriptor and feedback to students; - Summative assessments will be assessed using the predetermined rubric and/or learning outcome which has been shared with students; and - For semester reporting purposes, an overall 1-7 scale will be used in grades 1-12, however, for Ministry of Education grades, the 1-7 scale will be converted into a percentage.

-Teachers will mark work in a constructive way, marking for what has been demonstrated as opposed to what has not been included.
-Marks or levels will not be subtracted for material which is irrelevant or incorrect.
-Marking is criterion based and does not norm reference (comparing students' work to each other).
+Teachers will constructively mark work, marking for what has been demonstrated as opposed to what has not been included.
+Marks or levels will not be subtracted for material that is irrelevant or incorrect.
+Marking is criterion-based and does not norm reference (comparing students' work to each other).

-The "Best fit approach" is used when determining the final achievement level for each criteria in order to give an accurate indication of student performance level.
+The "Best fit approach" is used when determining the final achievement level for each criterion to give an accurate indication of student performance level.
 Based on the IB guidance, all the IB programmes design assessments that are based on command terms (refer to From Principles into Practice).
 In Primary School, marks are cumulative across the semester.
 In the IB MYP (grades 6-10) marks are cumulative across the year; in IB DP (11-12), marks are cumulative across the two-year course.